pevers/dicom-pixel-data/README.md

 # dicom-pixel-data
-Pixel data handler for the Rust dicom-rs crate
+Pixel data handler for the dicom-rs crate.